Navigating Domestic Violence Protection – Orders v Undertakings

 If the aggrieved chooses to accept an undertaking, the magistrate will place the undertaking on the Court file, the private application will be dismissed and the matter will come to an end.
 The Court will make no finding about whether or not domestic violence was actually committed by the respondent, no formal order will be made and there will no trial.

 An undertaking does not provide a victim with the same legal protection as a formal Court order, which is a substantial difference that needs to be considered before accepting one.
 If a person accepts an undertaking and the respondent breaches it and commits domestic violence again, the aggrieved person must start the prosecution of the respondent again themselves through the Magistrates Court.
 If the respondent breaches a condition of a protection order or commits domestic violence again, the aggrieved person can contact the police.
 The police can then charge the respondent with a breach of an order, which is a criminal charge.
 If a respondent breaches an order multiple times, the penalty usually increases with each charge and the penalties can be severe.

 The benefit of accepting an undertaking is the aggrieved person does not need to continue to prosecute their application and risk an order not being made after a trial, however, an undertaking does not give the same legal protection as an order.

 If safety from actual physical or threatened violence is a genuine concern held by the aggrieved person, then an undertaking may not provide suitable protection and it may be best for the aggrieved person to continue to prosecute their application so that an order is made.

-Anyone who is seeking protection from domestic violence is urged to contact an experienced family lawyer to discuss their options and the best path forward to obtain that protection.
+Anyone who is seeking protection from domestic violence is urged to contact an experienced family lawyers Brisbane to discuss their options and the best path forward to obtain that protection.